 3.1.
 If you are dissatisfied with a barrister’s work, conduct or service you may wish to contact the barrister concerned directly as s/he may be able to achieve a resolution to your satisfaction without the need for you to embark on a more formal complaint.
-If you are dissatisfied with the work, conduct or service of a member of staff you may wish to contact the Business Director, who may be able to achieve a resolution that you find satisfactory.
-However you are not obliged to contact the barrister, or, as the case may be, the Business Director (currently Martin Dyke), before making a complaint.
+If you are dissatisfied with the work, conduct or service of a member of staff you may wish to contact the Joint Chief Executive, Martin Dyke, who may be able to achieve a resolution that you find satisfactory.
+However you are not obliged to contact the barrister, or, as the case may be, Joint Chief Executive, Martin Dyke, before making a complaint.

 3.2.
-If you are dissatisfied with the response of the barrister, or the Business Director, your complaint should ordinarily be raised by contacting our nominated individual for complaint handling (“the Complaints Officer”).
+If you are dissatisfied with the response of the barrister, or the Joint Chief Executive, your complaint should ordinarily be raised by contacting our nominated individual for complaint handling (“the Complaints Officer”).

 3.3.
-The Complaints Officer is currently Adrian Hopkins QC.
-If you wish, you may complain to him directly without having first raised the matter with the barrister concerned or the Business Director.
+The Complaints Officer is currently Adrian Hopkins KC.
+If you wish, you may complain to him directly without having first raised the matter with the barrister concerned or the Joint Chief Executive, Martin Dyke.

 3.4.
-If any of the people mentioned above are unavailable, and the matter is urgent, you should ask to speak to the Director of Client Care (currently Catherine Calder) and explain the nature of your complaint to her so that a person of appropriate seniority can be made available to respond to it.
+If any of the people mentioned above are unavailable, and the matter is urgent, you should ask to speak to the Joint Chief Executive, Catherine Calder and explain the nature of your complaint to her so that a person of appropriate seniority can be made available to respond to it.

 4. If you make your complaint by telephone, the person you contact will make a note of the details of your complaint and what you would like done about it.
 He or she will discuss the matter with you and aim to resolve your concerns to your satisfaction.
 You may find it helpful to make your own note of the discussion and its outcome.